embayer/ast/README.md

     # from a amazon product url text file
     # $1: the file
     # $2: sleep timeout (to avoid capture) (optional)
+    # remember to use the correct python version here
     ./scrape data/urls.txt 500
 ```